alexfernandez/testing/README.md

 Note success for the current test.
 An optional message is shown if there is no callback.

 If there is a callback, then it is called with the message.
+Default message: true.

+Example:

+    testing.success(callback);

 #### testing.failure([message], [callback])